pedropaiola/git-workshop/arquivos/computery-guy.md

 > Help you to find something you're wanting to find No, it's easy to be a clever smart boy like me
-If you could to it all digitally-yyyyyy!
+If you could to it all *digitally-yyyyyyyyyy*!